Cracking Employment Status and Its Types

 1. Worker:

 • You have signed a contract (whether written or not) or an arrangement to do a service for a reward.
-Your reward is in the form of money or a favor for a future contract or work.
+Your reward is in the form of money or a favour for a future contract or work.

 • You have to do work even if you don’t like it.